Get the most recent information on South Australia's response to the Coronavirus pandemic.

-There are currently five key quality requirements for service providers receiving disability funding from Disability SA.
+There are currently five key quality requirements for service providers receiving disability funding from the Department of Human Services (DHS).

-Non-government service providers must become a member of the Disability Services Provider Panel (DSPP) to be eligible for National Disability Agreement (NDA) funding from the Department for Communities and Social Inclusion (DCSI).
+Non-government service providers must become a member of the Disability Services Provider Panel (DSPP) to be eligible for state disability funding from DHS.

 Providers receiving only South Australian Home and Community Care (HACC) funding are not required to be a member of the DSPP.